-Stiesdal Offshore is bringing offshore wind to the next level with the modular, industrially manufactured Tetra foundation concept
+Stiesdal Offshore is accelerating floating wind with the modular, industrially manufactured Tetra foundation concept

 Fast assembly of pre-manufactured foundation parts, using proprietary assembly technology.